 You can learn even more about our church over on the About Us page.

-When you arrive, Joleen Trotta, our Membership Development Coordinator, will be available to answer questions about our congregation.
-Please sign our guest book in the vestibule (the small room just inside the front doors) to be contacted with more information.
+When you arrive, please sign our guest book in the vestibule (the small room just inside the front doors), and we'll contact you with more information if you request it.
 An usher will hand you an order of service and can direct you to the nursery if you have a very young child.
 Babies and toddlers are also welcome to stay during the service.
 School aged children are also welcome to stay for the service, or join the rest of the youth in our Religious Education classes.

 What people wear to Sunday services varies, but we are generally pretty casual.
 A few dress up, some come in jeans.